SpaceKrakens/SKON/README.md

 # SKON
-Space Kraken Object Notation - https://github.com/SpaceKrakens/SKON
+Space Kraken Object Notation - [https://github.com/SpaceKrakens/SKON](https://github.com/SpaceKrakens/SKON)

 Is a language originally created to accommodate the data format language need for [Project Porcupine](https://github.com/TeamPorcupine/ProjectPorcupine).

 Its main focus is besting all other object notation languages.
 No more need for 90% filler in xml or the unreadable `"`s in Json.

-It's also notable that it has a schema.
+It's also notable that it has a schema language, SKEMA!
 So you don't have to just blindly trust the user. :octopus:

+You can find the SKON Spec [here](./Spec/SKON%20v1%20Spec.md) and the SKEMA Spec [here](./Spec/SKEMA%20v1%20Spec.md).

 ## Example